JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 -	The “Matches” link should router link the user to the Matches page.
 -	The “Settings” heading should contain a hover over dropdown menu with two router linked headings, “About Us” and “Logout”.
 -	In the centre of the page should be an html section containing cascading profile information of other users, pulled and displayed from the API.
 This includes profile picture, Preferred Name, Location, Gender, Age, Religion, Contact Number, University Course, Budget, Personality, Matches, BIO.

+<h4><b>Matches Page</b></h4>

+-	The Matches page should have the navbar component at the top containing the HouseHomies logo, and router linked headers, “Home”, “Matches”, “Profile, “Settings” and social media icon links respectively from left to right.
+-	The “Home” link should router link the user to the Homepage page.
+-	The “Profile” link should router link the user to the user-profile page.
+-	The “Matches” link should router link the user to the Matches page.
+-	The “Settings” heading should contain a hover over dropdown menu with two router linked headings, “About Us” and “Logout”.
+-	The page should appear empty of match card components if the user has not yet matched with anyone.
+-	If the user has matched with other users’ cards should appear on the screen, these will have a profile photo and basic information about the users they have matched with.